discourse/discourse-developer-docs/docs/03-code-internals/23-transformers.md

 > | `transformerName` | `string` | the name of the transformer |
 > | `behaviorCallback` | `function({next, context})` | callback to be used to transform or override the behavior |

-The `behaviorCallback` is passed two named arguments. `next` is a function which can optionally be called to run the core behavior. `context` contains extra information which may be useful.
+The `behaviorCallback` is passed two named arguments. `next` is a function which can optionally be called to run the original behavior. `context` contains extra information which may be useful.

 For example, if you wanted to limit infinite loading to 100 topics: